1793 Penny Value Checker: Errors List & No Mint Mark Worth

 1793 Liberty Cap Penny Value

 The 1793 Liberty Cap penny represents the third and final design issued during America’s first year of cent production.
-Created by talented engraver Joseph Wright, this design shows Liberty wearing a soft cap on a pole—an ancient Roman symbol of freedom that became iconic in American coinage.
+Created by engraver Joseph Wright, this design shows Liberty wearing a soft Phrygian cap on a pole — the ancient symbol worn by freed Roman slaves that became an emblem of both the American and French Revolutions.

-With only 11,056 pieces struck and approximately 450 surviving, this variety has the lowest mintage of any regularly produced 1793 cent type.
+With only 11,056 pieces struck and approximately 450 surviving (some estimates suggest as few as 150 in truly collectible grades), this variety has the lowest mintage of any regularly produced 1793 cent type.

 1793 Liberty Cap Penny (BN) Price/Grade Chart